ayyouboulidi/init_react_project/README.md

 - React is very efficient with the Virtual DOM (Cf. Virtual DOM)

-- React is Awesome for SEO (Search Engine Optimization)
+- React is Awesome for SEO (Search Engine Optimization) One of the biggest issues with JavaScript frameworks is that they are not exactly search engine friendly.
+Although there have been some improvements in this area, search engines generally have trouble reading JavaScript-heavy applications.

+React stands out from the crowd because you can run React on the server, and the virtual DOM will be rendered and returned to the browser as a regular web page.
+No need for PhantomJS and other tricks!

 # Virtual DOM

+React creates its own virtual DOM where your components actually live.
+This approach gives you enormous flexibility and amazing gains in performance because React calculates what changes need to be made in the DOM beforehand and updates the DOM tree accordingly.
+This way, React avoids costly DOM operations and makes updates in a very efficient manner.

+There are other libraries of _DOM Manipulation_ as **EmberJS** and **Incremental DOM** that you can check.
+Those libraries focus on the performance and those three are the moste popular.
+In this article I will only talk about the Virtual DOM used by React.

+_Virtual DOM_ is the name React developers gave to their DOM manipulation engine.
+Virtual DOM provides a series of Javascript calls that tell the library how to build an **in-memory DOM** tree and how to update it when data bound to it changes.
+The central piece of Virtual DOM is its **smart diffing algorithm**: once the differences in the model have been mapped to the in-memory copy of the DOM, the algorithm finds the **minimum number of operations required to update the real DOM**.
+This results in two copies of the in-memory DOM being present during the diffing process.

+For more details about how React build their Virtual DOM I recommend this Article [Diff Algorithm][8]

 # Init a new project